Abiotrophia

 Abiotrophia is a genus of lactic acid bacteria, a family in the phylum Bacillota (Bacteria).

-Species
+Taxonomy

+The genus was described in 1995 from two species formerly placed in Streptococcus.
+Two further species were described in 1999, comprising a total of four species.

+In 2000, Collins and Lawsons further differentiated A. adiacens, A. balaenopterae and A. elegans from A. defectiva by placing them into the new genus Granulicatella, since this reclassification Abiotrophia is currently a monotypic genus.

-The genus contains 4 species of coccus shaped species, 2 are former members of the genus Streptococcus, which were transferred in 1995 to the newly coined genus Abiotrophia:
+The genus contained 4 species of coccus shaped species, 2 are former members of the genus Streptococcus, which were transferred in 1995 to the newly coined genus Abiotrophia: